ademhoxha/mongodb-repository/README.md

 The `ret` and the `err` objects are the `mongoose` `ret` and `err` objects [(doc)](https://mongoosejs.com/docs/queries.html).

-To perfomr a find all operation you must pass an empty `query` object.
+To perform a find all operation you must pass an empty `query` object.
 ```javascript
 const OnTheFlyRepositoryFactory = require('mongodb-repository-wmf').OnTheFlyRepositoryFactory;